 After recording your information in our database, we will keep any paper copies for 12 months.
-You can opt out at any time by replying ‘unsubscribe’ to any post or email communications or by phoning 01908 996 235.
+You can opt out at any time by replying ‘unsubscribe’ to any post or emailing [email protected]

 We follow the NHS Employers Guidelines for recruitment of volunteers.

 - full name

 - contact information

 - recruitment documents as per NHS Employers Recruitment Guidelines